-Direct impacts on the sea ice may largely arise from the movement of ships breaking sea ice and generating waves.
+Direct impacts on the sea ice may largely arise from the movement of ships breaking sea.
 An icebreaker will extend the annual icebreaking activities from Winter Quarters Bay around Cape Armitage and directly in front of Pram Point.
-A large turning circle will be created to allow the MC Class vessel to manoeuvre in front of Pram Point to allow the ship to link up with the temporary wharf to offload the proposed Scott Base buildings.
+A turning circle will be created to allow the MC Class vessel to manoeuvre in front of Pram Point to allow the ship to link up with the temporary wharf to offload the proposed Scott Base buildings.

-The Weddell Seal colony that hauls out on the sea ice in front of Pram Point may be directly impacted due to the loss of sea ice.
+The Weddell seal colony that hauls out on the sea ice in front of Pram Point may be directly impacted due to the loss of sea ice.